Italian

 • Si è fiaccato il braccio contro la porta. — He bruised his arm against the door.

-• La frutta si è fiaccata durante il trasporto. — The fruit was bruised during transport.
+• La frutta si è fiaccata durante il trasporto. — The fruit got bruised during transport.

 verb